Goals: Practice designing the representation of complex data.

 Draw the class diagram that represents this data definition.
 You may draw this as ASCII-art and include it in your submission, if you wish.
 Or you can just draw it on paper and not submit it.
 Regardless, we think it will help you in visualizing how the data is organized.

 Convert this data definition into Java.
 Make sure you use the same names for data types and for the fields, as are used in the DrRacket data definitions, converted into Java style standards.
 Make sure that the constructor arguments are given in the same order as shown.

-Create examples in a class ExamplesIceCream.
-Include in your examples the following two ice cream orders:
+Include in your examples the following soups:

-- Define six examples of housing, including:
+- Define six examples of resources, including: